-This blog is the first of a series of Productivity Lab publications describing the latest UK sub-national statistical productivity data released by the Office for National Statistics (ONS), the ONS Subregional Productivity July 2022 release.
+This blog describes the latest UK sub-national statistical productivity data released by the Office for National Statistics (ONS), the ONS Subregional Productivity July 2022 release.
 This dataset provides information on productivity per job and per hour basis, at three different levels of geographical aggregation (ITL1, 2 and 3), for the period 2002-2020.
 Based on this dataset, we will focus in this first blog on productivity across UK regions at the ITL2 level (of which there are 40 and include Northern Ireland, counties in England, groups of districts in Greater London, groups of unitary authorities in Wales and groups of council areas in Scotland).

 Subsequent blogs in this series will leverage the more detailed regional information at the ITL3 level to delve deeper into the relative productivity performance within sub-regions in the UK (of which there are 174, including counties, unitary authorities, or districts in England, groups of unitary authorities in Wales, groups of council areas in Scotland and groups of districts in Northern Ireland).
 The latter level of productivity measurement has also been used in the Insights Papers for the Regional Productivity Forums of The Productivity Institute.